Muneiahtellakula/android_development/serviceDoc.md

 **Implementation and declaration**
 * A service needs to be declared in the AndroidManifest.xml file and the implementing class must extend the Service class or one of its subclasses.
+* For Create service goto>Java Direcory>Right on First package >new >service> then give the class name.

 **The following code shows an example for a service declaration and its implementation.**